 Class Hours: 120 Credits: 6

-Part two will be taught by Dr. Noah Lee, a senior Bible translation consultant.
-Dr. Lee will increasingly introduce discourse analysis related issues in the text, teaching how to identify and interpret the discourse structure of Hebrew texts.
-He will also focus on challenging points of text in order to teach methods of exegesis and principles of Bible translation
+This course will be taught by an experienced senior Bible translation consultant.
+The instructor will introduce discourse analysis related issues in the text, teaching how to identify and interpret the discourse structure of Hebrew texts.
+The instructor will also discuss methods of exegesis and principles of Bible translation.

 This practical course aims to give students an increasing appreciation of how Hebrew poetry works and to help them develop their skills in unfolding the layers of meaning embedded in the artistry of many Biblical poetical texts.

-A main emphasis will be on determining the meaning of units of text from within their own various kinds of context.
-They will learn to discover the Biblical world of the authors and their original audiences in order to read the texts through their eyes.
-Classes will demonstrate how to analyze and synthesize a variety of biblical poems and students will practice applying these principles and procedures to several assigned poetical texts.
+The students will learn to discover the Biblical world of the authors and their original audiences in order to read the texts through their eyes.
+Classes will demonstrate how to analyze and synthesize a variety of biblical poems and students will practice applying these principles and procedures to many assigned poetical texts.

 Class Hours: 60 Credits: 4